argonde/codeSkills/README.md

 * [Automate the Boring Stuff with Python](https://automatetheboringstuff.com/): A good read for those who want a hands on approach.
 The [book](https://nostarch.com/automatestuff) contents are available for free on the website, as well as a [Udemy course](https://www.udemy.com/automate/?couponCode=FOR_LIKE_10_BUCKS).

+* [AWS-data-wrangling](https://github.com/awslabs/aws-data-wrangler/tree/main/tutorials): A tutorial repository with many __ipython notebooks__ examples of how to process data with __python__ on __AWS services__, mostly using pandas and AWS wrangler.

 * [CS109 Data Science](http://cs109.github.io/2015/): A comprehensive course from Harvard's School of Engineering and Applied Sciences.
 It uses Python to crunch the data.

 * [DataCamp Community Tutorials](https://www.datacamp.com/community/tutorials): Tutorials, some of which are user-created, on Python, SQL, Git, R & statistics, etc ...